SopraIt/skus_classifier/README.md

-                        a float value indicating the cutoff percentage of the transformations to be applied, default to 0.5 (about 100 transformations per image) -b BKG, --bkg BKG     an optional path to an image to be applied as a background before normalization -l {debug,info,warning,error,critical}, --loglevel {debug,info,warning,error,critical}
+                        a float value indicating the cutoff percentage of the transformations to be applied, default to 0.5 (about 100 transformations per image) -b BKG, --bkg BKG     mandatory for images with different sizes, if specified, apply a squared canvas as a background, transparent if truthy, an image if a path to an existing file is specified, default to false -l {debug,info,warning,error,critical}, --loglevel {debug,info,warning,error,critical}
                         the loglevel, default to error
 ```